rails/rails/guides/source/autoloading_and_reloading_constants.md

 the blocks that may be passed to `Class.new` and `Module.new` do not get the class or module being defined pushed to their nesting.
 That's one of the differences between defining classes and modules in one way or another.

-The nesting at any given place can be inspected with `Module.nesting`.

 ### Class and Module Definitions are Constant Assignments